 Semantic-Drive: Trustworthy and Efficient Long-Tail Data Curation via Open-Vocabulary Grounding and Neuro-Symbolic VLM Consensus

-Abstract: The development of robust Autonomous Vehicles (AVs) is currently hampered by a critical scarcity of "Long-Tail" training data.
+Abstract: The development of Autonomous Vehicles (AVs) is currently hampered by a scarcity of long-tail training data.
 While fleets collect petabytes of video logs, identifying rare safety-critical events, specifically scenarios like erratic jaywalking or complex construction diversions, remains a manual process that is often cost-prohibitive.
-Existing automated solutions rely either on coarse metadata search, which lacks semantic precision, or they utilize cloud-based Vision-Language Models (VLMs) that introduce significant privacy risks and high latency overheads.
-In this work, we introduce Semantic-Drive, a local-first, neuro-symbolic framework designed for trustworthy semantic data mining.
+Existing automated solutions rely either on coarse metadata search, which lacks semantic precision, or on cloud-based Vision-Language Models (VLMs), which introduce privacy concerns and computational overhead.
+In this work, we introduce Semantic-Drive, a local-first, neuro-symbolic framework designed for verifiable semantic data mining.
 Our approach decouples perception into two distinct stages: (1) Symbolic Grounding via a real-time open-vocabulary detector (YOLOE) to anchor attention, and (2) Cognitive Analysis, where a Reasoning VLM performs forensic scene analysis.
-To effectively mitigate hallucination and reliability issues common in generative models, we implement a "System 2" inference-time alignment strategy that utilizes a multi-model "Judge-Scout" consensus mechanism.
-When benchmarked on the nuScenes dataset against the Waymo Open Dataset (WOD-E2E) taxonomy, it was observed that Semantic-Drive achieves a Recall of 0.966 (vs. 0.475 for CLIP).
-Notably, the system reduces Risk Assessment Error by 40\% compared to single-model baselines.
-Crucially, the entire pipeline runs on consumer hardware (NVIDIA RTX 3090), offering a privacy-preserving and efficient alternative to cloud-native architectures.
+To reduce hallucinations and reliability issues common in generative models, we implement a "System 2" inference-time alignment strategy that utilizes a multi-model "Judge-Scout" consensus mechanism.
+When benchmarked on the nuScenes dataset against the Waymo Open Dataset (WOD-E2E) taxonomy, it was observed that Semantic-Drive achieves a recall of 0.966 on safety-critical scenarios (vs. 0.331 for OWL-v2 and 0.271 for Grounding DINO).
+Notably, the system reduces risk assessment error by 40% compared to single-model baselines.
+The entire pipeline runs on consumer hardware (NVIDIA RTX 3090), offering an accessible and privacy-preserving alternative to cloud-native architectures.

 Assigned Action Editor: ~Zhangyang_Wang1